-Edmund Kirby Smith, recently promoted to Confederate lieutenant general, led his troops through Barbourville on their way out of Kentucky.
-Smith, who had renamed his force the Army of Kentucky when he led it into that state, now returned it to its original name and resumed command of the Department of East Tennessee.
+The Confederate withdrawal from Kentucky continued.
+Edmund Kirby Smith, recently promoted to Confederate lieutenant general, led his troops through Barbourville on their way out of the state.
+Smith had renamed his force the Army of Kentucky when he led it into that state; now he returned it to its original name and resumed command of the Department of East Tennessee.
 Smith’s department operated independent of General Braxton Bragg’s, which included the area from eastern Tennessee to the Mississippi River.

 Bragg’s army was in no better shape.
 After retreating over 200 miles on rough roads in foul weather, nearly 15,000 Confederates contracted an illness of some kind, the most prevalent being pneumonia, typhoid, scurvy, and dysentery.
 Most of the officers and men disliked Bragg from the moment he took command, but now his harsh treatment of the army made them openly despise him.

 The men’s hatred of Bragg was not eased by his idea to immediately launch a new offensive after they had endured such a grueling campaign in Kentucky.
 Bragg issued orders for his army to “proceed as soon as practicable to Murfreesborough, Tenn., and take such position in that vicinity as may seem advisable to its commander.”
 “Its commander” would be Major General John C. Breckinridge, former vice president of the U.S. He arrived at Murfreesboro with a division that became known as the Army of Middle Tennessee.
 In addition, Brigadier General Nathan Bedford Forrest’s Confederate cavalry was already based there, and his new “critter companies” had been harassing nearby Federals.